couchbase/docker/generate/resources/couchbase-server/README.md

 └─────────────────────────────────────────┘  └─────────────────────────────────────────┘
 ```

-This is very difficult to achieve with Docker, because there is no native way to allow each container unrestricted access to the internal IPs of containers running on other hosts.
-There are software networking layers such as [Flannel](https://github.com/coreos/flannel "Flannel") and [Weave](https://github.com/weaveworks/weave "Weave"), but it is beyond the scope of this README to cover how those might be configured.
-This is not a particularly useful deployment scenario for either testing or production use, so we will simply suggest that you not try this.
+* Difficult to achieve with plain vanilla Docker, as there is no native way to allow each container unrestricted access to the internal IPs of containers running on other hosts.
+* There are software networking layers such as [Flannel](https://github.com/coreos/flannel "Flannel") and [Weave](https://github.com/weaveworks/weave "Weave"), but it is beyond the scope of this README to cover how those might be configured.
+* This is not a particularly useful deployment scenario for either testing or production use, so we will simply suggest that you not try this.